 The quality of the photos is okay.
 They tend to be less sharp and more noisy than what you actually see on the built-in screen.

-Images have a 4032*3024 (12 megapixel) resolution, despite the microscope only using a 4MP sensor.
-This means that images get upscaled to a higher resolution and do not have the same detail as a true 12MP image would.
+Stored images have a 4032*3024 (12 megapixel) resolution, despite the microscope only using a 4MP sensor.
+The images get upscaled to a higher resolution and do not have the same detail as a true 12MP image.